benedekrozemberczki/benedekrozemberczki/README.md

 - :tada:
 - :alarm_clock: Currently working on machine learning for temporal and dynamic graph structured data.
 - I’m searching for people who would love to collaborate on [PyTorch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal).
-- :email: Ask me about fancypants graph mining problems - see my e-mail.
+- :email: Ask me about fancypants graph mining problems - see my e-mail on the left.

 ### :fireworks: Great News :fireworks:
 - :bird: [Characteristic Functions on Graphs](https://github.com/benedekrozemberczki/FEATHER): Birds of a Feather, from Statistical Descriptors to Parametric Models was accepted in CIKM.